willkerry/sudbury-rowing-club/data/_news/end-of-season-race-report.md

 coverImage: "/assets/news/images/2017-09-14-image4.jpg"
 ---

-Sudbury Rowing Club have had a busy few weeks with members attending Peterborough Summer Regatta, Great Ouse Marathon, World Masters Chamionships in Bled, Slovenia and Cambridge Autumn Regatta.
+Sudbury Rowing Club have had a busy few weeks with members attending Peterborough Summer Regatta, Great Ouse Marathon, World Masters Championships in Bled, Slovenia and Cambridge Autumn Regatta.

 David Wasse and Jeremy Milbank won the Masters G double sculls event at Peterborough Summer regatta.
 Other competitors included Sophie Lovegrove in her debut single scull, Jen Titterington and Asha Thobhani in a composite quad scull.
 Nell Belcher and Amelia Maskell also competed in single sculls.